 In 2018, the American Heart Association updated its Blood Pressure guidelines.
 These updated guidelines mean more people are now diagnosed with high blood pressure (also called HBP or hypertension) than before, especially among the elderly population.

-This might sound like bad news, but the new guidelines highlight some important lessons cardiologists and heart health researchers have learned from the latest blood pressure studies.
+This might sound like bad news, but the latest guidelines highlight some important lessons cardiologists and heart health researchers have learned from the latest blood pressure studies.

 The key finding is that the damage from high blood pressure starts at much lower blood pressures than previously thought.